Silhouette (boat)

-The Silhouette also called the Silhouette 17, is a British trailerable sailboat that was designed by Robert Tucker as a pocket cruiser and first built in 1954.
+The Silhouette also called the Silhouette 17, is a recreational keelboat that was designed by Robert Tucker and first built in 1954.

 The basic Silhouette 17 design was developed through five marks and produced for more than 30 years.

 Production

 Originally made available as a kit for amateur construction from plywood, later kits and finished boats were supplied by Hurley Marine in Plymouth, United Kingdom and later by Varne Marine, among other builders.
 Production ran between 1954 and 1986, with about 3,000 boats of all marks completed.

 After drawings were published in The Rudder magazine in April 1955, some readers noted the boat's outline shape or silhouette and the boat got its name.

 Design

 The Silhouette 17 is a recreational keelboat, with the early models built predominantly of plywood and later ones from glassfibre, with wood trim.
 Boats built up until 1960 had a fractional sloop and after that, during Mk II production, switched to a masthead sloop rig.
 The hull has a spooned, raked stem; a raised counter, angled transom; an internally mounted spade-type rudder controlled by a tiller and twin keels or a single fixed fin keel.
 All versions had complex sheer lines, producing a distinctive appearance.
 The displacement and ballast vary by model.

 The boat is normally fitted with a small 3 to 5 hp outboard motor for docking and manoeuvring, although a few models were offered with inboard engines.

 The design has sleeping accommodation for two, or four people starting with the Mk IV.
 Cabin headroom is 44 in.

 The design has a hull speed of 5.0 kn.